Web Form Design Best Practices To Optimise Conversions

 - Month – displays the mobile’s month/year selector

 6. Multi-step forms normally out-perform single step forms.

 In most instances breaking up a single step web form into two or three steps will improve completion rates.
 Single step forms tend to be off-putting to users unless they are simply an email capture form.
-There are three core reasons for this:

 - Long forms with lots of input fields to be completed can be off-putting to users, particularly if they are on a mobile device.